-The Compensation Committee solicits and reviews our CEO's recommendations and proposals on compensation-related matters.
-They consider this recommendation, among other factors, as they make compensation decisions for our executive officers.
+The Compensation Committee solicits and reviews our CEO's recommendations and proposals on compensationrelated matters.
+They consider these recommendations, among other factors, as they make compensation decisions for our executive officers.

 Role of Compensation Consultant.
 The Compensation Committee is authorized to retain the services of compensation consultants and other advisors from time to time, as it sees fit, in connection with the administration of our executive compensation programs.